Brisbane punk rock: Third generation (1981–84)

-This phase centred on the early to mid-1980s.
+This phase centered on the early to mid-1980s.
 The dark mood of the bands reflected the changing dynamics of punk.
 "As the restrictive measures of punk, and all the clichéd fashion statements it entailed, came to a close, post punk groups took up the gauntlet.
 These exciting new bands used the DIY spirit to launch a more introspective, even gloomy, but still vibrant sound." said Jason C. Reeher in his review of Post Punk.
-Many of the Brisbane bands absorbed the darker edge due to the post-punk fashion; however, several of these newer groups continued on the same seditious punk path that was distinctive to Brisbane.
+Many of the Brisbane bands absorbed the darker edge due to the post-punk fashion; however, several of these newer groups continued on the same snotty punk path that was distinctive to Brisbane.

+The assertion that “During the 1980s, a “punk panic” emerged that positioned punk as a dire threat to public order.
+Punks were cast as nihilistic, destructive, and dangerous villains” applied to a significant proportion of the attitudes within Brisbane’s mainstream society.
+Nevertheless, as 1984 progressed, the perceived “scary” aspects of punk by Brisbane’s general public faded.
+The people in the community that harbored either resentment, revulsion and/or hostility became more tolerant towards the local punks.
+This led to the local scene losing its power of negative reaction forever to time.
+However, punk rock in Brisbane still was not seen as a “celebrated subculture” until much later, when it was distorted through the lens of the punk bands from 1990s onwards.

-Zits, a punk venue in the Fortitude Valley during 1982, was instrumental for putting on the early appearances of last wave punk groups such as Mystery of Sixes (mix of hardcore punk and death rock influenced by The Stranglers and Bauhaus), Vampire Lovers (garage – death rock style of punk) and Public Execution (Black Flag inspired).
+Zits, a punk venue in the Fortitude Valley during 1982, was instrumental for putting on the early appearances of last wave punk groups such as Mystery of Sixes (mix of punk, hardcore punk and death rock influenced by The Stranglers and Bauhaus), Vampire Lovers (Radio Birdman – The Damned style of punk), and Public Execution (Black Flag inspired).
 After the closure of another punk venue in 1984, The Aussie Nash (at the Australian National Hotel) there was a general decline in punk band numbers participating in the local scene.

 The Mystery of Sixes self-titled song, "Mystery of Sixes", received substantial airplay on 4ZZZ.
 Jello Biafra, (Dead Kennedys) reviewed their EP's songs as such, "this Brisbane band is a little more on the post-punk side.
 They definitely live in their own world, especially when the Arabic – style vocals on the title song are taken into account.
 The lyrics have Satanic overtones."
 It was asserted in 2000 that "the band quickly gained a reputation for courting controversy," by being banned by the Australian Broadcasting Tribunal and by the acts of violence at various times perpetrated upon them with knives and guns.
 The Mystery of Sixes, along with Public Execution supported the Dead Kennedys in Brisbane in 1983.